-After giving effect to the sale by us of the 8,430,435 shares of common stock offered by us in this offering at an initial public offering price of \$19.00 per share, and after deducting the underwriting discounts and commissions and the estimated offering costs, our pro forma as adjusted net tangible book value as of December 31, 2010 would have been approximately \$92.4 million, or \$2.03 per share.
-This represents an immediate increase in pro forma net tangible book value of \$3.47 per share to existing stockholders and an immediate dilution of \$16.97 per share to new investors purchasing shares at the initial public offering price.
+After giving effect to the sale by us of the shares of common stock offered by us in this offering at an assumed initial public offering price of \$ per share, after deducting the estimated underwriting discounts and commissions and the estimated offering costs and our pro forma as adjusted net tangible book value as of December 31, 2010 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares at the initial public offering price.
 The following table illustrates this per share dilution:

-Initial public offering price per share \$19.00 Pro forma net tangible book value per share as of December 31, 2010 \$(1.44) Increase in pro forma net tangible book value per share attributable to new investors \$ 3.47 Pro forma as adjusted net tangible book value per share after this offering \$ 2.03 Dilution in pro forma net tangible book value per share to new investors \$16.97
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of December 31, 2010 \$(1.
+44) Increase in pro forma net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to new investors \$

-If the underwriters exercise in full their option to purchase additional shares of our common stock in this offering, the pro forma net tangible book value per share after giving effect to this offering would be \$2.24 per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$16.76 per share.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ would increase or decrease our pro forma as adjusted net tangible book value per share after this offering by \$ per share and the dilution in pro forma as adjusted net tangible book value to new investors by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering costs payable by us.
+If the underwriters exercise in full their option to purchase additional shares of our common stock in this offering, the pro forma net tangible book value per share after giving effect to this offering would be \$ per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$ per share.

-The following table summarizes, on the proforma as adjusted basis described above, the difference between our existing stockholders and the purchasers of shares of our common stock in this offering with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid to us, based on an initial public offering price of \$19.00 per share, before deducting the underwriting discounts and commissions and estimated offering costs:
+The following table summarizes, on the proforma as adjusted basis described above, the difference between our existing stockholders and the purchasers of shares of our common stock in this offering with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid to us, based on an assumed initial public offering price of \$ per share, before deducting the estimated underwriting discounts and commissions and estimated offering costs:

-Shares Purc Shares Purchased Tot Total Consideration Number Percent Amount Percent Price Per Share Existing stockholders 37,173,723 81.5% \$ 62,416,232 28.0% \$ 1.68 New investors 8,430,435 18.5 160,178,265 72.0 19.00 Total 45,604,158 100.0% \$222,594,497 100.0% \$ 4.88
+Shares Purchased Total Consideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders 37,173,723 % \$66,145,418 % \$ 1.78

+New investors

+Total 100.0% 100.0%